Wellbeing support over the break

 Student wellbeing and mental health support during the break

-You can access a 24/7 out of hours mental health support line via our partner, Spectrum.Life.
+You can access 24/7 out of hours mental health support via our partner, Spectrum.Life.
 All calls are answered by clinically trained counsellors or psychotherapists.
 You can talk to them about anything, including stress, anxiety, low mood, financial worries, loss and grief, relationship problems, and substance abuse issues.

-Contacting Spectrum.Life out of hours support
+Contacting out of hours support

 Please note Spectrum.Life will ask for some basic details to ensure you're eligible to use the service.
 All services provided through Spectrum.Life are done so in total confidence.
 The identity of individuals and personal details will always be protected.